Real Privacy Stories

 She felt flustered and uncomfortable being put on the spot.
 I felt exposed and frustrated knowing my medical information was being discussed publicly, without me present.

 Later, I told her that next time the pharmacist should call me directly if there were questions.
-It shouldn’t have been her responsibility to manage my privacy in a public line.
+It should not have been her responsibility to manage my privacy in a public line.

 Context